-Even someone who appears to have made a full recovery after a stroke should not drive a car for at least a month, since the risk of another stroke is greatest during this time.
+Even someone who appears to have made a full recovery after a stroke should not drive a car for at least one month, since the risk of another stroke is greatest during this time.
 First, they will need clearance by a doctor, who will be aware of the relevant government regulations.
 The stroke may have left subtle impairments, not always apparent, such as poor co-ordination, lack of awareness on one side, difficulties in judging distance, changes in vision, difficulties in concentration and confusion between left and right.

 People who have had a stroke are encouraged to resume sexual activity.
 Most couples experience some difficulty in their sex life, but this is usually due to psychological factors rather than any disability caused by the stroke.
 A doctor can advise on getting help with psychological problems and other difficulties, such as erectile problems in men.

 Physical activity and hobbies are an important part of rehabilitation — normal activity should be resumed as soon as physically possible.